 • Noise from neighbours or the street,

 • Problems resulting from criminality, violence or vandalism in the neighbourhood,

 • Problems resulting from pollution, rubbish or other environmental issues.

 A single member of the household is asked these questions and the answers imputed to all household members.
-For households comprised of several adults with a different migration status, the same value is entered for persons with a migration background and for those without.
+For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).